 Achievement in Swimming

-- Children who had attended Wellesbourne CE Primary School throughout (only 50% of the cohort) had been taught to perform safe self-rescue in different water-based situations and this is a target in 2018-19, to check out the swimming skills of Year 6 children new to school since Year 2.
+- Children who had attended Wellesbourne CE Primary School throughout (only 70% of the cohort) had been taught to perform safe self-rescue in different water-based situations and this is a target in 2019-20, to evaluate further the swimming skills of Year 6 children new to school since Year 2.

-- To introduce Marathon kids (through Aspire coaching) as a whole school aspect, awarding and encouraging children to keep fit.
+- To ended further Marathon kids (through Aspire coaching) as a whole school aspect, awarding and encouraging children to keep fit.

 - Maths on the move- cross curricular physical approach to learning skills in Maths.